Plastic Surgery Interactive / Ocbody.com is a Community Service of Orange County California Plastic Surgeon John Di Saia MD

 *Mentor's Patient Informed Consent Brochure - FDA PDF format

-Please note that this information (as well as that on all my pages) is offered freely to individuals considering surgery.
-No rights are granted (this is my intellectual property) and it is not to be reprinted or copied without the author's prior written consent.
+Please note that this resource is offered freely to individuals considering plastic surgery.
+No rights are granted and it is not to be reprinted or copied without the author's prior written consent.
 Understand that some of the information presented may be a matter of professional opinion.
 Although efforts have been made to assure accuracy, no guarantees are expressed or implied.